 - Guest Lounge

-The rooms are all styled in exactly the same way: smokey-blue walls, toffee-brown leather cushions, dazzling white bed linen and copper industrial lighting.
-The snazzy decor is complemented by an array of useful touches, such as HUUS-branded backpacks and toiletries, an in-room tablet for accessing weather forecasts and the like, a Swiss army blanket to wrap yourself in on the balcony or terrace (all rooms have one), and Zeiss binoculars to bring the mountains even closer.
+The compact-but-chic rooms are all similarly styled: smokey-blue walls, toffee-brown leather cushions, dazzling white bed linen and copper industrial lighting.
+Swedish-made Hästens beds are firm but comfy, thanks to their famous horsehair stuffing.
+The snazzy decor is complemented by an array of useful touches, such as Huus-branded backpacks and toiletries, an in-room tablet for accessing weather forecasts and the like, a Swiss army blanket to wrap yourself in on the balcony or terrace (all rooms have one), and Zeiss binoculars to bring the mountains even closer.
 You also get a sitting area with a round metal table and banquette seating, as well as banks of cupboards.

 The rooms are either north-facing, sunnier south-facing, or south-facing with a restricted view.
 Other than that there's little difference between categories, apart from smaller double beds in the single rooms, and separate sitting rooms in the suites; some rooms have sofabeds or mezzanine levels with extra beds, too.
 Only a third have bathtubs, so ask when booking if you like a good soak after a day of mountain adventure.